jsmreese/moment-duration-format/README.md

 #### `useToLocaleString`

-Set this option to `false` to ignore the `toLocaleString` feature test and force the use of the `formatNumber` fallback function included in this plugin.
+Set this option to `false` to ignore the `Intl.NumberFormat` and `toLocaleString` feature tests and force the use of the `formatNumber` fallback function included in this plugin.

-The fallback number format options will have no effect when `toLocaleString` is used.
+The fallback number format options will have no effect when `Intl.NumberFormat` or `toLocaleString` are used.
 The grouping separator, decimal separator, and integer digit grouping will be determined by the user locale.

 ```javascript
 moment.duration(100000.1, "seconds").format("s", {